-7.3 Overnight parking on roadways is not permitted.
+7.3 Overnight parking on roadways and in outdoor parking lots is not permitted.

-7.4 Overnight parking in garages can be arranged with the Parking Services Office at an additional cost of $10.00 per night.
-Requests are subject to approval by the Manager - Parking Services.
+7.4 Overnight parking in garages can be arranged with the Parking & Transportation Services Office.
+Requests are subject to approval by the Manager - Parking & Transportation Services.

 7.5 Owners will ensure that parked cars are properly immobilized and locked.

-7.6.8 Parking zones designated for persons with disabilities other than vehicles displaying the proper accredited permit for parking in zones designated for persons with disabilities.
+7.7.9 In parking zones designated for persons with disabilities without the proper accredited permit for parking in zones designated for persons with disabilities displayed.